glamp/shellington/README.md

 # Express server listening on port 3000
 ```

+## in browser
+open localhost:3000 in your terminal

 ### calling with CURL
 you can execute code via the REST API and it will talk to the python/ruby/bash/etc. subprocess
 ```bash